WonderingGodling/My-Mind-Space/src/site/notes/Explicitly Showcased/This Is To Poeople/My Dearest.md

 Thats Not My Point Though My Point Is That Im Not A Hundred Percent On Why Im Saying Any Of This Other Than I Feel As Though It Needs To Be Said
-Youre An Artist So You Know What Its Like To Create Its Like The Thing Already Exists And You Just Need To Be The One To Prove It Well I Write Because All These Facts And Thoughts Are Using Up Universes Of Space And I Need Them To Be Made "Real" To More Than Just Me And
+Youre An Artist So You Know What Its Like To Create Its Like The Thing Already Exists And You Just Need To Be The One To Prove It Well I Write Because All These Facts And [[Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea)\|Thoughts]] Are Using Up Universes Of Space And I Need Them To Be Made "Real" To More Than Just Me And
 Well Id Spill All My Guts To You Simply Because I Think You Might Want To Listen Even This
 I Wrote You A Cute Little Letter About How Amazing You Are (Which Again Wasnt The Point Of The Note It Just Needed To Be Said) But I Gave You The Link To This Instead